alilland/ijabat-lang-study/README.md

 - Google Programmable Search Engine
 - Google Custom Search API enabled
 - OpenAI API Platform enabled
-- *Optional, you can download a SQLite GUID from [SQLite Browser](https://sqlitebrowser.org/) to open, view and interact with the SQL tables.
+- *Optional, you can download a SQLite GUI from [SQLite Browser](https://sqlitebrowser.org/) to open, view and interact with the SQL tables.

 [TODO] add a user interface, currently scripts just populate the database where you can retrieve data manually